mauries-lopez/LBYARCH-SAXPY/README.md

 | `CPU` | `AMD Ryzen 5 5600G with Radeon Graphics (12 CPUs), ~3.9GHz` |
 | `RAM` | `16384MB` |

-Furthermore, the analysis test results are conducted using a value of `2` for `scalar` and `30` for the `number of execution times`.
+Furthermore, the analysis test results are conducted using a value of `2` for `scalar`, `30` for the `number of execution times`, and randomized values for the 2 vector values.
 Also, the analysis test will only be executed `once` because there is not much significant difference in the average execution time when running n number of times.

 ### PC 1: C vs x86-64 Average Execution Time Analysis